Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

        - role: XDB_SET_INVOKER
 ```

 We see way more permissions now, including the newly assigned `DBA` role.
-I usually clean things up as I go in an engagement (unless we want to leave artifacts purposely), so now would be a good time to clean up the leftover `system.odatstoredproc` ODAT created to privilege escalate us:
+I usually clean things up as I go in an engagement (unless we want to leave artifacts purposely), so now would be a good time to clean up the leftover `system.odatstoredproc` procedure ODAT created to privilege escalate us:

 ```sql
 [2025-11-27 00:34:43] CUSTOM_DBA> DROP PROCEDURE system.odatstoredproc
 [2025-11-27 00:34:44] completed in 38 ms
 ```

-You now have mostly full privileges over the database, but that still isn't the full power you would want it to be in some cases.
+At this point you have mostly full privileges over the database, but that still isn't the full power you would want it to be in some cases.
 The `DBA` role cannot override things created by the `SYS` account.
 In non-hardened environments this might be enough to read all tables, including those that have sensitive data.
 However, in environments where Row-Level Security (RLS) is defined, you usually have to get more creative or become the `SYS` user.
 Having the `DBA` role will allow you to use dangerous functionalities that can often give you the hash of the `SYS` account, or be able to impersonate them by executing SQL commands locally on the database server (remote command execution).

 Now if we run the `all` module in ODAT, we will have access to a lot more utilities to continue on our database system compromise journey (output is cut a bit for easier viewing):